 This specialization style has been gaining popularity lately and creates a more delicate, even feminine tattoo that leaves little room for error.
 It is a very simplistic style that is great for those who want a smaller tattoo.

 In order to produce realistic and beautiful portrait work, a tattoo artist has to be highly skilled.
-While many tattoo artists would like to try their hand at portrait work, a good artist knows that this specialization is one that shouldn’t be attempted by a novice.
+While many tattoo specialists and artists would like to try their hand at portrait work, a good artist knows that this specialization is one that shouldn’t be attempted by a novice.
 Portraits are created using the fine line style and can’t be completed properly by just any tattoo artist you find online or in the yellow pages as seen in the fix up above.

 Creating a piece that centers around lettering and fonts has always been a popular choice for modern clients.
 But with so many options out there, it can be tough to settle on a font that works well on certain areas of the body.
 Often, compromise between the client, the artist and the site of choice are needed for a tattoo featuring lettering to work out well.